theimpactfulcompany/.github/profile/README.md

 ### ✨ What's are the Othergames?

 The Othergame series (also Otherworldy games) is a set of videogames set in an alternate dimension, namely the Otherworld.
-With oldest roots in 2015, it is a bullet-proof idea that inspired the start of almost all of Depth.
 These are the first games to be made in Momentum.

 ### ⚡ What's Flux?